Inflectra/rapise-documentation/docs/Intro/devops.md

-# How to Integrate Rapise into DevOps Pipeline
+# How to Integrate Rapise into a DevOps Pipeline

 ## SpiraTest (recommended)

-For test management and execution we recommend to use [SpiraTest](https://www.inflectra.com/SpiraTest/).
+For test management and execution, we recommend using [SpiraTest](https://www.inflectra.com/SpiraTest/).
 Check out the [integration guide](/Guide/spiratest_integration/) and [demonstration video](https://youtu.be/5ybrBQOzez8).

 ## Microsoft Tools

-If you use Azure DevOps or TFS we also have a solution:
+If you use Azure DevOps or TFS, we also have a solution:

 - Azure DevOps integration v3 [manual](../Guide/vstest.md) and [video](https://youtu.be/BIgOIxkZ5Hk?t=507)
 - [RapiseLauncher Extension](../Guide/vstest_rl.md) for Azure DevOps

 ## Jenkins (and all others)

-Rapise has command line interface and produces test reports in XML and Text formats.
-This is the key for integration with other tools.
-Use [Jenkins integration](https://www.inflectra.com/Support/KnowledgeBase/KB300.aspx) as an example.
+Rapise has a command-line interface and produces test reports in XML and text formats.
+This enables integration with other tools.
+Refer to the [Jenkins integration](https://www.inflectra.com/Support/KnowledgeBase/KB300.aspx) guide as an example.

 ## Linux / MacOS / Docker